ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ```

 ---
-##  Flag 7 – Identify the Windows-native binary the attacker abused to download files
+## :triangular_flag_on_post: Flag 7 – Identify the Windows-native binary the attacker abused to download files

 **Finding**: The attacker abused `certutil.exe` to download malicious content from `http[:]//78[.]141[.]196[.]6[:]8080/` to the created file `svchost.exe`.